-I got the chance to speak exclusively with Enzo Amore’s accuser Philomena Sheahan in phone interview on Monday shortly after Enzo’s new rap single “Phoenix” hit the internet.
+I got the chance to speak exclusively with Enzo Amore’s accuser Philomena Sheahan in a phone interview on Monday shortly after Enzo’s new rap single “Phoenix” hit the internet.

 Sheahan discussed the outcome to the the investigation, going to the police, her reaction to Enzo’s “Phoenix” track, fans calling her out and many other topics.
 You can check out the highlights below.